Frank Armitage: Later life

 Armitage retired from the Disney company in 1989.
 He then studied Eastern medicine at the College of Oriental Medicine and traveled to China to learn acupuncture.
 In 2006, he donated a large portion of his medical artwork to the Biomedical Visualization Graduate Program at the University of Illinois at Chicago.
 It is kept in a permanent collection on campus in the Department of Biomedical and Health Information Sciences.

-In early 2010, after seeing a documentary about silverback gorillas, Armitage donated several oil pencil drawings of gorillas to the Dian Fossey Gorilla Fund in Atlanta, Georgia and the Center for Great Apes in Wauchula, Florida.
+In early 2010, after seeing a documentary about silverback gorillas, Armitage donated several oil pencil drawings of gorillas to the Dian Fossey Gorilla Fund in Atlanta, Georgia, and the Center for Great Apes in Wauchula, Florida.
 The designs are printed on merchandise such as coffee mugs and T-shirts and then sold to raise money for the organizations.

 Armitage volunteered with the Flying Doctors in rural Mexico.
 He lived near Paso Robles, California, with his wife, Karen Connolly Armitage, who is also a retired Imagineer.
 They ran an architectural design business called Armitage Images.
+He also created oil paintings and murals for private homes.

+Death

-He also creates oil paintings and murals for private homes.
-He died at his home in Paso Robles on 4 January 2016 at the age of 91.
+Armitage died at his home in Paso Robles on 4 January 2016 at the age of 91.